rubyfu/RubyFu/en/README.md

 ![](rubyfu.png)
 ***Rubyfu, where Ruby goes evil!***

-This book is a collection of ideas, tricks and skills that could be useful for Hackers.
+This book is a great collection of ideas, tricks and skills that could be useful for Hackers.
 It's a unique extraction reference, summarizes a lot of research and experience in order to achieve your **w00t** in shortest and smartest way.
-Rubyfu is where you'll find plug-n-hack code, Rubyfu is a book to use not to read, it's where ruby goes evil.
+Rubyfu is where you'll find plug-n-hack code, Rubyfu is a book to use not only to read, it's where ruby goes evil.

 ### Who should read this book?